-Launching the the Xbox Live Creators Program enabled all game developers (not just professional game publishers) to publish games to Xbox One consoles.
-This made Xbox One the first mainstream video game console to be an open platform.
+The Xbox Live Creators Program enabled all game developers (not just professional game publishers) to publish games to Xbox One consoles.

 3 month project.